Litauen/docs.bannerlordmodding.lt/guides/use_ai_with_bl_source.md

 Right-click `BLSource` in Solution Explorer -> **Exclude From Project**.

-This keeps the files visible on disk (and to Copilot) without polluting your build — VS won't try to compile them.
+This keeps the files visible on disk (and to AI) without polluting your build — VS won't try to compile them.

 ![](/pics/2603031604b.png)